Windows Scripting

 4. Build a registry.pol file from "LGPO text".

-To apply policy settings, use the LGPO.exe commands below, where one or more of the following (each of which can be repeated):
+To apply policy settings, use one or more of the following LGPO.exe options.
+Each option can be repeated as needed:

 /g path import settings from one or more GPO backups under "path"